A year apart, some country music fans face 2 mass shootings

 “The chills go up your spine.
 You don’t think it’s real — again,” he said.

-The mother of the 27-year-old man killed in the latest attack, Telemachus “Tel” Orfanos, said her son survived Vegas only to die inside Borderline, less than 10 minutes from his home.
+The mother of the 27-year-old man killed in the latest attack , Telemachus “Tel” Orfanos, said her son survived Vegas only to die inside Borderline, less than 10 minutes from his home in suburban Los Angeles.

 “Here are my words: I want gun control,” said Susan Schmidt-Orfanos, her voice shaking with grief and rage.
 “I don’t want prayers.
 I don’t want thoughts.”